AntaresSimulatorTeam/antares-xpansion/docs/user-guide/0-introduction.md

   sum of the capacities of two investment candidates to be greater or less than a given limit.

-The resolution method used by **Antares-Xpansion** - called Benders decomposition - is an iterative method, which for each iteration:
+The resolution method used by Antares-Xpansion - called Benders decomposition - is an iterative method, which for each iteration:

-- performs an ANTARES simulation to evaluate the expected annual production costs of a combination of investments,
+- performs an Antares simulation to evaluate the expected annual production costs of a combination of investments,

 - determines a new investment combination by solving a "master